 Where possible, sponsors should notify the EMEA of their intention to submit an application at least two months prior to the planned submission date.
-This notification should take the form of a letter, to the EMEA, and should include: the name of the medicinal product, the proposed orphan indication, the name and address of the sponsor and the planned submission date for the designation application.
-Sponsors are encouraged to request a pre-submission meeting with the EMEA prior to filing.
+This notification should take the form of a letter, fax or email, to the EMEA, and should include: the name of the medicinal product, the proposed orphan indication, the name and address of the sponsor and the planned submission date for the designation application.
+Sponsors are strongly encouraged to request a pre-submission meeting with the EMEA prior to filing.
+Such meetings are free of charge.